tldr-pages/tldr/pages/common/clang-format.md

 `clang-format --style={{LLVM|Google|Chromium|Mozilla|WebKit}} {{path/to/file}}`

-- Format a file using the `.clang-format` file in the local path:
+- Format a file using the `.clang-format` file in one of the parent directories of the source file:

 `clang-format --style=file {{path/to/file}}`